Bistra, Maramureș: Ethnicity

-According to the 2011 census, the commune has a population of 4,174 inhabitants, of which 89% are Ukrainians and 10.5% Romanians.
-Because Ukrainians make up the majority of the population, the Ukrainian language is used beside Romanian, with signage, education, access to justice and public services being provided in both languages.
+According to the 2011 census, the commune had a population of 4,174 inhabitants, of which 84.88% were Ukrainians and 10.61% Romanians.
+Because Ukrainians make up the majority of the population, the Ukrainian language is used beside Romanian, with signage, education, access to justice, and public services being provided in both languages.
+At the 2021 census, Bistra had a population of 3,716.